 How does “everybody” fit into my wedding dress?

-This series started in Berlin in 2006 attempts to answer
+This series started in Berlin in 2006 attempts to answer this simple question, discreetly alluding to the institution represented by the eponymous dress.

 Still, how does “everybody” fit into my wedding dress?